elisilk/tic-tac-toe/README.md

   - Animate the open and closing of the dialogs (and their backdrops)?
   - Animate the start of a new game?
 And the transition from the quit dialog to the main menu?
 - Have an animation when the dialog is opened
 - I have an outline on the radio buttons when the button is focused.
-But when the left radio buttin is in focus, the right side of the outline gets obscured by the right radio button.
+But when the left radio button is in focus, the right side of the outline gets obscured by the right radio button.
 It would be great to figure out a way to make that outline come to the top.
 The design has the two buttons right next to each other with no gap, so that presents a challenge.
 And I like have a big chunky outline as I think it is consistent with the rest of the design.
 And I also like the outline extended a little beyond the box (instead of as an inset), since I think it is more visible on all the other boxes that way.
 But maybe the radio buttons should have a special modifier that puts their outline inset a bit since I'm not sure what other way to solve the issue.

 More general ideas I want to consider: